leonl42/MLinPractice/Documentation.md

 The reference time used to calculate the timedeltas will be the twitter creation datetime, as no tweet could have been posted before this.

+### Removing Hashtags <a name="Removing Hashtags"></a>

 The following preprocessing steps will be about preprocessing the semantics of the actual tweet and not the metadata.

-### Removing Hashtags <a name="Removing Hashtags"></a>

 The dataset is formatted in such a way, that hashtags which were used are still present in the tweet and are stored in a list in an extra column.
 Because this extra column will be used when getting the most used hashtags, having them still in the tweet will lead to the same information twice when analysing ngrams.
 For this reason, every word that starts with a "#", will be removed from the tweet.
 So the tweet: "I used a #hashtag" will become "I used a".
 On the internet, it is a convention to mention all hashtags at the end of the tweet.
 So a tweet would usually be structured like this in most cases: [tweet] [all hashtags].
+This means, that it is unlikely that the hashtag removal will remove important words from the middle of the tweet.

+Furthermore, if the hashtags wouldn't be removed, the ngram analysis would be problematic:
 Because the tweets are all about the same topic, namely data science, machine learning etc., the hashtags among all tweets will be  more or less the same.
 This means, the most frequent ngrams among all tweets will be combinations of different hashtags.
 But this information, which tweets contain which hashtags, is already encoded in another feature.
 So it would not make sense to leave the hashtags in the tweet.

-Of course, one problem could be that the meaning of the tweet will be destroyed, e.g. if the user decides to use a hashtag in the sentence: "I #didn't do it" -> "I do it".
+Of course, one problem could be that the meaning of the tweet will be destroyed, e.g. in the rare case a user uses a hashtag in the middle of a sentence: "I #didn't do it" -> "I do it".
 But this problem will be neglected, as there is no "high end" natural language processing step in the pipeline.

 ### Punctuation remover <a name="Punctuation remover"></a>